Repairing Reed-Solomon Codes With Multiple Erasures

-To illustrate the remaining steps, it would be more intuitive to write down the coordinates of the checks (Table~\ref{tab:checks}).
+The coordinates of the checks are given in Table~\ref{tab:checks}.
 These coordinates are precisely the coefficients to be used in the repair equations.
-The reader may refer to the caption of the table for the explanation of how the scheme works. \end{example}
+The reader may refer to the caption of the table for the explanation of how this particular scheme works.